cirosantilli/linux-cheat/proc-filesystem.md

 Contains kernel parameters.

 Those can also be modified with `sysctl`.
+Options will be documented there.

 ## /proc/uptime